CrumrineCoder/bardicinspirationnext/README.md

     * Search Song Name
 * Copy link
 * Get BPM of songs from a library?
+    * I would have to grab the audiostream.
 * Errors = vicious mockery.
 Health bar on the screen, does 1d8 damage each time?
     * Bard styling in general
 * Make all tags be lowercase in db -> how do you check if a tag is unique despite capitalization differences [DONE]